Clivey1234/ComfyUI_FBX_Import/README.md

 Convert FBX animations into Controlnet Openpose images
 ---

+## ⭐ Why does this exist?
+- Because like most, I can never find the right video to copy the motion from
+- This opens Comfyui to now uses 100,000s of animations to drive videos
+- If you can animated even with little basic knowledge in Unreal/iclone for example, you can now control every single part of your movement
+- If you cant animate, then just uses the FBXs available, they are everywhere!

 ## ⭐ Important
 - Due to lots of issues recently with Comfyui stability, I cannot guarantee this wont break at some point
 - This method is far from perfect and suffers from all the same issues as Openpose does